sultanadika/football-shop/README.md

 - Has a very high and detailed documentation which it helps new developers on studying django
 - Very good for debugging code as the error notice are mostly easy to understand

+#  Feedback for the teaching assistant for Tutorial 1

+No feedback from me, The tutorial is so easy to understand and i could say is fun to learn from it!